Prismatic Dieudonn\'e theory

 \section{Prismatic Dieudonn\'e theory for $p$-divisible groups}

-This chapter is the heart of this paper. \purple{We construct the \textit{(filtered) prismatic Dieudonn\'e functor} over any quasi-syntomic ring and prove that it gives an antiequivalence between $p$-divisible groups over $R$ and \textit{filtered prismatic Dieudonn\'e crystals over $R$}.} The strategy to do this is to use \textit{quasi-syntomic descent} to reduce to the case where $R$ is quasi-regular semiperfectoid, in which case the filtered prismatic Dieudonn\'e crystals over $R$ can be replaced by simpler objects, the \textit{filtered prismatic Dieudonn\'e modules}.
+This chapter is the heart of this paper. \purple{We construct the \textit{prismatic Dieudonn\'e functor} over any quasi-syntomic ring and prove that it gives an antiequivalence between $p$-divisible groups over $R$ and \textit{admissible prismatic Dieudonn\'e crystals over $R$}.} The strategy to do this is to use \textit{quasi-syntomic descent} to reduce to the case where $R$ is quasi-regular semiperfectoid, in which case the (admissible) prismatic Dieudonn\'e crystals over $R$ can be replaced by simpler objects, the \textit{(admissible) prismatic Dieudonn\'e modules}.